lessrest/bubble/README.md

 ## License

-This project is licensed under the [GNU Aferro GPL v3.0 or later](LICENSE.md).
+This project is licensed under the [GNU Affero GPL v3.0 or later](LICENSE.md), so watch out.

 ## Contributing